paolocaminiti/jsonml2idom/OPINIONS.md

 The transpiled approaches generating the Incremental DOM code from templating languages at build time will always have the last word here, but unless you're constrained by extreme performance/memory limitations this should not be of any concern.

 ##### Incremental DOM is still experimental
 The stability of the JSONML format somewhat protects from Incremental DOM experimental status.
-Still things like *_key*, *_skip*, *statics/dynamic properties* assignment, and eventual new features or better understanding may vary this repo.
+Still things like *key, skip, statics vs dynamic attributes/properties* assignment, and eventual new features or better understanding may vary this repo.

 ##### Compatibility with standard JSONML code
 Only one attributes object at position 1 of the element's array is allowed.
 Standard JSNOML doesn't specify this, so [most parsers](https://gist.github.com/paolocaminiti/a828900d1e9dad44f97b) will allow multiple attributes objects to be scattered anywhere after the head.
 Implementing this with Incremental DOM would be a performance hit on long child lists, and frankly I never used it.